dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

 # required metadata

 title: Check device access | Microsoft Docs
-description: Check device access to find out if your device is compliant and able to access work or school resources.
+description: Check device access to find out if your device meets requirements, and is able to access work or school resources.
 keywords:
 author: lenewsad
 ms.author: lanewsad